What is Shockwave Therapy?

 Shockwave Therapy is correctly termed Extracorporeal Shockwave Therapy (ESWT).
 This new revolutionary technology passes shockwaves through the skin to the injured part of your body.
-These high speed shockwaves are generated by compressed air and are applied by using a hand held applicator.
+These high-speed shockwaves are generated by compressed air and are applied using a handheld applicator.

 Does Shockwave Therapy cause any pain?

 Most patients experience mild discomfort during treatment, but it is generally well tolerated.
 The initial discomfort typically fades as the area becomes desensitised as it is being treated.
 We will adjust the intensity of stimulus depending on your comfort level, and can gradually ramp it up to minimise discomfort.